Who is Associated Credit Services?

-The best way to deal with a debt collector like Associated Credit Services is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Associated Credit Services for millions of clients nationwide.
+The most effective way to deal with a debt collector like Associated Credit Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Associated Credit Services on behalf of their clients.

 Will Associated Credit Services sue me or garnish my wages?

 Associated Credit Services does have the legal ability to sue you for unpaid debts.
 If they decide to sue you and the court rules in their favor, they may be awarded a judgment.
 This judgment can potentially lead to wage garnishment, bank account levies, or liens against your property, depending on the laws of your specific state.

 However, keep in mind that initiating a lawsuit is usually a last resort for collection agencies.
 It involves additional costs and time, and most would prefer to resolve the debt directly with you, possibly through payment plans or settlement agreements.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

 Your Rights When Dealing with Associated Credit Services